hyperledger/iroha-javascript/.changeset/little-berries-explode.md

 ##### Why the change was made

-For a couple of reasons:

-- There were too many root-level package exports, not always related to each other.
-Now it should be easier to distinguish data-model related exports from other utilities.
+- To make it easier to distinguish data-model related exports from other utilities as there used to be too many root-level package exports, not always related to each other.
-- To be more compatible with how data model is presented in Java SDK
+- To make data model more compatible with how it is presented in Java SDK

 ##### How the consumer should update their code